jason-jackson/makego/README.md

   CONTRIBUTING.md: |               # File name (including path from base folder)
     # Rules

     Here are some rules for contributing to this project
 ```

-If you wish to include the license header in your template, put {{ template "header.template" . }} at the beginning.
+If you wish to include the license header in your template, put {{ template "header.template" . }} at the beginning of the file.